bytebase/bytebase.com/content/docs/disaster-recovery/backup.md

 <HintBlock type="info">

-Automatic weekly backup can be enabled/disabled by the Owner of the project owning the database, as well as the Workspace Owner and DBA.
+Automatic weekly backup can be enabled/disabled by the Owner of the project owning the database, as well as the Workspace Admin and DBA.

 </HintBlock>